Labyrinth (2026 film)

-Meikyū no Shiori (迷宮のしおり) is an upcoming original anime film directed by Shōji Kawamori and produced by Sanzigen with Slow Curve handling general production duties from an original story from said company alongside Vector Vision, Gaga and Fuji Television.
+Labyrinth (迷宮のしおり, Meikyū no Shiori) is an original anime film directed by Shōji Kawamori and produced by Sanzigen with Slow Curve handling general production duties from an original story from said company alongside Vector Vision, Gaga and Fuji Television.
 The film also features character designs by Risa Ebata, a screenplay by Taichi Hashimoto, and music by yonkey.
-It is set to premiere in Japanese theaters on January 1, 2026, distributed by Gaga.
+It premiered in Japanese theaters on January 1, 2026, distributed by Gaga.
 The film's theme song is "Sailor, Sail On" performed by the Atarashii Gakko! pop group.

-The film had its UK premiere on 2nd November in Glasgow as part of Scotland Loves Anime under the name Labyrinth.
+The film had its UK premiere on November 2, 2025, in Glasgow as part of Scotland Loves Anime and released theatrically in the US by GKIDS on May 10, 2026.